Gamecock/Django-appinsights-example/README.md

-#APPINSIGHTS With DJANGO
+# APPINSIGHTS With DJANGO

 Based on basic Django Tutorial https://docs.djangoproject.com/en/3.1/intro/tutorial01/

-Two major areas are modified in settings.py
+## Two major areas are modified in settings.py
 1) For request data
+* OPENCENSUS
-OPENCENSUS and MIDDLEWARE
+* MIDDLEWARE
+* callback function - shorten_url

+Demonstrates how to add a callback to the logging exporter.

 2) For 'Trace' i.e. Log Data
-LOGGING
+* LOGGING

-* Logging is currently commented out to analyse a request issue.
+Logs DEBUG and above to Azure and WARN and above to console

 ## Build Instructions
 * Rename env.txt to .env